 C-section or Cesarean delivery is a surgical procedure to deliver one or more babies.
 C section is different than a vaginal delivery.
-It is performed in case if a mother or a baby is at risk as if there is twin pregnancy or more, breech baby, high blood pressure, or problems with the placenta or umbilical cord.
+It is performed in case if a mother or a baby is at risk as if there is twin pregnancy or more, a breech baby, high blood pressure, or problems with the placenta or umbilical cord.

-I have had two C sections 19 months apart to be exact.
-Despite having a surgical delivery I stayed at the hospital for two nights only for both of my deliveries.
+I have had two C sections 19 months apart, to be exact.
+Despite having a surgical delivery, I stayed at the hospital for two nights only for both of my deliveries.
 All I wanted was to go home and rest.